Historic Centre of Cordoba

 Map

-The Historic Centre of Cordoba, located in the autonomous community of Andalusia, Spain, is a testament to the rich cultural history that spans over centuries.
-This expansive urban area, one of the largest in Europe, was inscribed as a UNESCO World Heritage Site in 1984, with further expansion in 1994.
-The site encompasses a myriad of architectural wonders that bear witness to the city's transformation from a Roman settlement to a flourishing Islamic metropolis, and eventually, a Christian stronghold.
+The Historic Centre of Córdoba, located in the autonomous community of Andalusia, Spain, is a testament to the rich cultural history that spans centuries.
+This expansive urban area, one of the largest and best-preserved historic centres in Europe, was inscribed as a UNESCO World Heritage Site in 1984, with the designation extended in 1994 to include much of the surrounding historic district.
+The site encompasses a myriad of architectural wonders that bear witness to the city's transformation from a Roman settlement to a flourishing Islamic metropolis, and later a Christian stronghold.

 UNESCO Description of the World Heritage Site